DinoChiesa/ApigeeEdge-Connect-Firestore/README.md

 There are two versions of the API Proxy here.
 Both use JavaScript / Node code to connect into Firestore.

-One relies on the legacy "Trireme" node runtime, and the other relies on Hosted Functions.
+One relies on the legacy "Trireme" node runtime, and the other relies on Hosted Targets.

 In both cases, authentication to firestore is done via OAuth Bearer token, and the node logic obtains the token via a RFC7523 grant.
+This
-This means: The client (the node code running inside Apigee Edge) generates a self-signed JWT and sends that to googleapis.com to request an access token.
+means: The client (the node code running inside Apigee Edge) generates a self-signed JWT and sends that to googleapis.com to request an access token.
 Googleapis.com responds with an access token and then the reads from the Firestore database just pass that token as a regular OAuth Bearer token in the Authorization header.

 That access token expires, so there's a setTimeout() loop in the node code to refresh the access token periodically.